Find out how Philip shared the word with a man from Ethiopia.

 Look for the email that will allow your child to use the online song and library that goes with our learning of each letter this year.
 Sign-up and lead your child to the website.
 I will keep you informed about which letter we are studying.
-Enjoy learning K, k, Qu, & qu with the Superkids this week.
+Enjoy learning Z, z with the Superkids this week.

-Say each word and ask your child where they hear the sound /k/.
+Say each word and ask your child where they hear the sound /Z/.

 Have your child say each sound of these words and then say the word with all the sounds together.

-This week we will work with types of shapes.
+This week we will tell properties and attributes of items.

 Lesson 1-Family Activity